nexhausbuilders1-droid/Nexhaus-Tender-Documentation/README.md

 ## 7. SEO Notes

-- Each page has a unique `<title>`, meta description, meta keywords, canonical URL, Open Graph tags and Twitter Card tags — update the placeholder domain `https://www.tenderproadvisory.com/` throughout once your GitHub Pages or custom domain URL is confirmed.
+- Each page has a unique `<title>`, meta description, meta keywords, canonical URL, Open Graph tags and Twitter Card tags — update the placeholder domain `https://www.nexhaustenders.com/` throughout once your GitHub Pages or custom domain URL is confirmed.
 - `sitemap.xml` and `robots.txt` are included at the project root and reference the same placeholder domain — update both after publishing.
 - If you connect a custom domain to GitHub Pages, add a `CNAME` file at the project root containing your domain name (GitHub's Pages settings page can generate this for you automatically).

 ## Credits

-Photography sourced from Unsplash contributors under the free [Unsplash License](https://unsplash.com/license) (no attribution required, but crediting photographers is appreciated).
-Fonts: [Poppins](https://fonts.google.com/specimen/Poppins) and [Inter](https://fonts.google.com/specimen/Inter), both open source via Google Fonts.
+Photography sourced from Unsplash contributors under the free [Unsplash License](https://unsplash.com/license) (no attribution required, but crediting photographers is appreciated), chosen specifically to show African business people and workplaces — including images shot in Nairobi, Kenya (Cytonn Photography) and Lagos, Nigeria (Ninthgrid, an Afrocentric stock photography studio).
+Typeface: Arial, a pre-installed system font on virtually every device, so no external font loading is required.